 Inside: Positive Parenting is authoritative and seeks to set firm limits with respect when conventional parenting approaches miss the mark on promoting long-term cooperation and respect.

-Being hunched over the kitchen counter 10:30 pm, popping chocolate covered almonds and Googling, “How to get kids to listen” is not how most of us envisioned the experience of parenting.
+Being hunched over the kitchen counter 10:30 pm, popping chocolate covered almonds and Googling, “How to get kids to listen” is not how we envisioned the experience of parenting.

 After all, wouldn’t raising a child come naturally?